What is NARCAN Nasal Spray??

-NARCAN Nasal Spray, when used in conjunction with emergency medical care, can help restore breathing to a person experiencing an Opioid induced overdose.
+Narcan® Nasal Spray, when used in conjunction with emergency medical care, can help restore breathing to a person experiencing an Opioid-induced overdose.

 -

-Nasal spray that can help in a possible life-threatening opioid overdose emergency.
+Narcan® is a Naloxone nasal spray.
+It can help in a possible life-threatening opioid overdose emergency.

 -

-It is an "opioid antagonist"
+Narcan® is an "opioid antagonist".

 -

-Can quickly restore normal breathing to a person whose breathing has slowed or stopped because of an opioid overdose.
+Narcan® can quickly restore normal breathing to a person whose breathing has slowed or stopped because of an opioid overdose.

 -